-So far, we have discussed musical textures that are common in Western music (a.k.a most contemporary music).
-The last kind of musical texture to discuss is found if you study music history.
+So far, we have discussed standard musical textures in Western music (a.k.a most contemporary music).
+The last musical texture to discuss is found if you study music history.

-This texture known as heterophony is often used in the traditional folk music of European, Asian, or Middle Eastern origin.
-A heterophonic texture is created when there are multiple instruments playing similar melodies, but the melody may vary slightly between each player.
+This texture, known as heterophony, is often used in the traditional folk music of European, Asian, or Middle Eastern origin.
+A heterophonic texture is created when multiple instruments play similar melodies, but the melody may vary slightly between players.

 This duet is a good example.
 You can hear that the two parts sound related to each other, they both seem to follow the chord changes of the piece.
 If you listen closely, however, the melodies being played vary slightly from each other.

-Having unique qualities in your music is ultimately what will make you stand out from other producers, and maybe tastefully using heterophony could be that unique quality for you!
+Having unique qualities in your music will make you stand out from other producers, and maybe tastefully using heterophony could be that unique quality for you!
 Don’t be afraid to experiment with this texture in future productions!